 \section{Conversational Intervention through Prompt Rewriting}

-Given our goal of using LLMs to perform strategic rewrites, we now describe our approach to instructing them to do so.
-Given the cost of fine-tuning LLMs, and lack of relevant prompt rewriting data, we instead use a prompting strategy to steer models to our goal.
-Broadly our approach consists of two instruction categories: the first deals directly with the model performing the rewrite, while the second seeks to generate additional insights that serve as a chain-of-thought~\cite{wei2022chain} for better reasoning, as well as novel axes of analysis in our investigative framework.
+Given the cost of fine-tuning LLMs and the lack of relevant prompt rewriting data, we instead use a prompting strategy to perform rewrites.
+Broadly, our approach consists of two instruction categories: the first deals directly with the model performing the rewrite, while the second seeks to generate additional insights that serve as a chain-of-thought~\cite{wei2022chain} for better reasoning, as well as novel axes of analysis in our investigative framework.
 These two categories are illustrated in Figure~\ref{fig:pipeline} and are detailed below in Sections~\ref{subsec:rewrites} and~\ref{subsec:insights}.
 Our full prompt is included in Appendix~\ref{prompt:rewrite-prompt}.